rust-lang/rust/src/doc/book/concurrency.md

 }
 ```

-Similarly to las time, we use `clone()` to create a new owned handle.
+Similarly to last time, we use `clone()` to create a new owned handle.
 This handle is then moved into the new thread.

 And... still gives us an error.